 Opioid Dose Ceiling

 Other provisions addressing the Medicare program and the opioid epidemic build upon the Center for Medicare and Medicaid Services (CMS) efforts that began April 10, 2018, when CMS finalized the 2019 Medicare Part D prescription drug program requirements and included a ceiling for opioid doses.
 Any prescription at or above the 90mg morphine equivalent units would trigger a “hard safety edit” requiring the pharmacist to talk with the prescribing doctor about the dose.
-CMS also adopted a new policy that requires all new opioid prescriptions for
+CMS also adopted a new policy that requires all new opioid prescriptions for short-term acute pain to be limited to no more than seven days’ supply.
+Several states have already adopted similar measures.

 Drug Management Programs